-On July 24, Robert Davis, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 644, a Teamsters affiliate, was sentenced in U.S. District Court for the Central District of Illinois to four years of probation, the first six months with supervised release, for embezzling funds from the Cameron (near Galesburg)-based Ill. union.
-He also was ordered to pay $24,625 in restitution and a $100 assessment.
-Davis had pleaded guilty in March after being charged in July 2013 with embezzling $27,712.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 12, Cedric Hughes, former treasurer of the United Union of Professionals, alternately known as Service Employees International Union Local 721, was sentenced in U.S. District Court for the Central District of California to five years of probation for embezzling $15,193 in funds from the Los Angeles-based health care workers union.
+He also was ordered to make full restitution, and pay a $2,000 fine and a $100 special assessment.
+Hughes had pleaded guilty in September after being indicted in December 2013.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡